MacMillan Bloedel Building: History and design

 At the MB&PR annual meeting in May 1966, the company had elected to shorten its name to MacMillan Bloedel Limited.
 Thus, the building would be called the MacMillan Bloedel Building.
 Construction began in October 1966.
-Erickson's design consists of two parallel offset towers connected by a mechanical core.
+Erickson's design consists of two parallel off-set towers connected by a mechanical core.
 The front tower is 16 bays long, and the rear tower is 14 bays long.
-It is possible Erickson based his design on the John F. Kennedy Federal Building in Boston, which follows the identical concept.
-The building has load-bearing concrete exterior walls that create a column-free floorplate.
+The building has load-bearing concrete exterior walls that create a column-free floor plate.
 Walls taper in thickness from ten feet at the base to one foot at the top.
 The flared, tapering walls make it similar to the Monadnock Building in Chicago, an earlier example of a skyscraper with load-bearing walls.
 Steel I-beams span the full 42-foot width of each tower.
 The 7' by 7' windows are set into the concrete wall and are single panes of glass.
 Erickson described the effect as "glass jammed into concrete directly to bring out the extreme contradiction of character of each.
 All detail was avoided in achieving an uncompromising junction between glass and concrete–void and solid."
 The spaces between the windows are three feet, thus creating a ten-foot horizontal module.
 Air conditioning ducts cross the building length-wise, and together with the width-wise structural beams form coffered ceilings.
 The architects designed the lobby and the company interiors.
 The elevator hall features a tapestry by Mariette Rousseau-Vermette.
 On the floors occupied by MacMillan Bloedel, Erickson devised a built-in cupboard system, made of oak or walnut, that acted as the hallway partition for outside offices.
 Strasman also designed the psychedelic main floor sales office for International Travel, which was of green, blue, yellow, and brown, with lights and mirrors.
 Together, the lighting and colours produced "the effect on the visitor of being inside a kaleidoscope."